Characters found in BanG Dream!.

 - Large Ham: She's pretty funny when she thinks she's losing Rimi or messing with (or being oblivious towards) Arisa, and in any other instances where she suddenly gets melodramatic.

 - The Leader: She's the founder of Poppin' Party and the band's very own face.
+It was she who got everyone to form a band together wihh her.

 - Odd Friendship: With the cold, stoic leader of Roselia, Yukina.
 Despite being as different as night and day, Yukina's considerably soft towards Kasumi and always complies whenever Kasumi wants to hang out.